 Eleven of the 35 proposals that were submitted to PTAC between 2016 and 2020 included or targeted rural populations and providers.
-This section provides a summary of the characteristics of 11 PTAC proposals that have features related to providing health care in rural care settings or rural locations, including: eight PFPM proposals that included rural health care providers in their model design; two PFPM proposals that specifically targeted rural health care providers in their model design; and one other proposal that focused on rural providers.
-Key activities that may best engage rural providers, such as financial incentives for small practices, mitigation of readmissions to ED and inpatient hospital care, availability of telehealth services, and in-home medical care, are also highlighted.
+This section provides a summary of the characteristics of 11 PTAC proposals that have features related to providing health care in rural care settings or rural locations, including: eight PFPM proposals that included rural health care providers in their model design; two PFPM proposals that specifically targeted rural health care providers in their model design; and one other proposal that focused on rural providers.11 Key activities that may best engage rural providers, such as financial incentives for small practices, mitigation of readmissions to ED and inpatient hospital care, availability of telehealth services, and in-home medical care, are also highlighted.
 This synthesis describes the types of health care providers that the proposals include or target, the care delivery innovations that may directly benefit rural health care providers, and the payment mechanisms that may incentivize rural providers to participate in the models.
-One PFPM proposal received a rating of "Meets and Deserves Priority Consideration," and eight PFPM proposals received a rating of "Meets" on Criterion 7, Integration and Care Coordination.
+One PFPM proposal received a rating of "Meets" on Criterion 7, Integration and Care Coordination.
 One PFPM proposal did not meet Criterion 7 but emphasized rural participants as the target of the PFPM.
 The remaining proposal was found not to be applicable for the Secretary's criteria for PFPMs.
 The full analysis can be found in Appendix F.